Spherical functions on spherical varieties: Introduction

 We give ourselves a quasi-affine $\GG$-scheme $\XX$ over $\mathfrak o$ with an open $\BB_k$-orbit $\mathring \XX_k$ on $\XX_k$ such that: the complement $\mathring\XX$ of the closure in $\XX$ of the complement of $\mathring\XX_k$ is smooth and surjective over $\spec\mathfrak o$, and its special fiber is homogeneous under the special fiber of $\BB$.
 We assume that $X$ admits a $G$-eigenmeasure and $\mathring X$ admits a $B$-invariant measure.
 This can always be achieved by a trivial modification, see \cite[\S 3.8]{Sa2}.
 We also assume that $\XX$ satisfies Axioms \ref{integralityaxiom}, \ref{orbitstheorem} and \ref{Iwahori}, which is always the case at almost every place if $\XX$ and $\GG$ are defined over a global field (with $\GG$ split).
+The stabilizer of a point $\xi$ on a $\GG$-space will be denoted by $\GG_\xi$.

 The quotient of a scheme $\VV$ (resp.\ a topological space $V$) by the action of a group scheme $\mathbf\Gamma$ (resp.\ a topological group $\Gamma$), whenever it exists (in the sense of geometric quotient for schemes, or topological quotient in the topological setting), will be denoted by $\VV/\mathbf\Gamma$ (resp.\ $V/\Gamma$).
 Thus, the reader should not be confused by expressions of the form $G/\Gamma$, where $G$ is a group and $\Gamma$ is another group acting on it, though not a subgroup of $G$.
 We fix throughout a complex character $\psi$ of the additive group $k$, whose conductor is equal to the ring of integers $\mathfrak o$; this character will be used for our Fourier transforms, but also when we consider line bundles $\mathcal L_\Psi$ as described in \S \ref{ssfirst}.